Contact Us

 2. Ensure effective systems of delegating authority to professional management, holding the use of that power accountable, and clearly distinguishing between Board and management responsibilities.

-1. Observe the 10 Policy Governance principles (Ownership, Position of Board, Board Holism, Board Means Policies, Clarity and Coherence of Delegation, Ends Policies, Executive Limitations Policies, Policy Sizes, Any Reasonable Interpretation, Monitoring)
+a.
+Observe the 10 Policy Governance principles (Ownership, Position of Board, Board Holism, Board Means Policies, Clarity and Coherence of Delegation, Ends Policies, Executive Limitations Policies, Policy Sizes, Any Reasonable

 3. Maintain team discipline, authority and responsibility.